suryavengadesan/lc/lc.md

 Input: nums = [1,1,1,3,3,4,3,2,4,2]
 Output: true

-## Hashmap (Bruteforce)
-BF: Store each value you run into in a set, if element already found in this set, return True

-Space: O(n)
-Time: O(n)

 ## Sorting (Optimal)
-Opt1: Sort the array, and if curr value is same as prev, return True
+Sort the array.
+Since the values are in ascending order, if curr value is same as prev, then there must be a duplicate.

 Space: O(1)
 Time: O(nlogn)

+## Hashmap (Optimal)
+Store each value you run into in a visited set.
+If an element already found in this set, this means a duplicate exists.
+If no elements are found in the visisted set, then not dupicates are in the array.

+Space: O(n)
+Time: O(n)

 ```
 def solution(nums):